markbedell/ClosedXML/docs/features/worksheets.rst

 .. code-block:: csharp

-   // Add a 'Sheet1' as the last worksheet, in the case of a new workbook as a first sheet wb.AddWorksheet();
+   // Add a 'Sheet1' as the last worksheet, in the case of a new workbook it will be the first sheet wb.AddWorksheet();

    // Add a worksheet with a name 'Export' as the last sheet of a workbook wb.AddWorksheet("Export");

-   // Add a worksheet Export at position 2, moving all other sheets to the right
+   // Add a worksheet 'Import' at position 2, moving all other sheets to the right
    // 'Export' will be in the last position, the end result will be 'Sheet1', 'Import', 'Export' wb.AddWorksheet("Import", 2);

-Methods `XLWorkbook.Worksheets.Add` are behaving the same way.
+Methods `XLWorkbook.Worksheets.Add` behave the same way.

 Removing a worksheet
 --------------------
-Worksheet can be removed using a position or a sheet name.
+A Worksheet can be removed using a position or a sheet name.

 .. code-block:: csharp